I

 to say a filmmaker is all good just because his last film pleased you.

-is often to contextualize it in its time and place.
-Likewise, artists are
+work of art is often to contextualize it in its time and place.
+Likewise,

-products of their own personal history, mutable, capable of influencing and
+artists are products of their own personal history, mutable, capable of

-being influenced by others.
-Understanding where they come from allows you to
+influencing and being influenced by others.
+Understanding where they come from

-make certain predictions and take extra pleasures—to think as well as feel—just
+allows you to make certain predictions and take extra pleasures—to think as

-sovereign act of creating art.
-I believe a work of art can speak for itself.
+believe in the sovereign act of creating art.
+I believe a work of art can speak

-And sometimes it does speak much more loudly and clearly or more noticeably
+for itself.
+And sometimes it does speak much more loudly and clearly or more

-person behind it could have using some other means—and not his art.
-But now
+behind it could have using some other means—and not his art.
+But now I no

-I no longer want to deny there is a person behind
+longer want to deny there is a person behind it.

-it.
-And that the two, the art and the artist, should be taken not as
+And that the two, the art and the artist, should be taken not as separate, but